-As per Regulation R638 of 2018 (Regulations Governing General Hygiene Requirements for Food Premises, the Transport of Food and Related Matters) a person in charge is required to do accredited food safety training.
+As per Regulation R638 of 2018 (Regulations Governing General Hygiene Requirements for Food Premises, the Transport of Food and Related Matters), a person in charge must do accredited food safety training.
 A person in charge could be the owner, manager, supervisor or whoever is responsible for the business.
-The regulation specifies that a person is charge must do accredited food safety training.
-It is also a requirement that the food handlers are trained, and the evidence of training is available.
+The regulation specifies that a person in charge must do accredited food safety training.
+It is also a requirement that the food handlers are trained, and evidence of training is available.
 While as a person in charge, you must get accredited training, you can always train the other food handlers yourself.

 Step 7: Implement the R638 Course Lessons